St Michael and All Angels Church, Aston Clinton

-St Michael and All Angels’ Church is located in Aston Clinton, Buckinghamshire, England.
+St Michael and All Angels’ Church is a Church of England parish church located in Aston Clinton, Buckinghamshire, England.
 The original church building dates to 1250 AD.
 It contains 13th and 14th century features, including clerestory windows, 3 bay arcades, an Easter Sepulchre, a three-seat sedilia and a piscina.
 The church lies within the Anglican Diocese of Oxford.
-The building is a Grade II listed building.
+The building is a Grade II* listed building.

 Description

 Located in Aston Clifton, Buckinghamshire, England, the original parish church dates to 1250 AD.
 It was constructed with flint and ashlar dressings.
 The current church has original features from the 13th and 14th centuries, including 3 bay arcades, traceried clerestory windows, three-seat sedilia for priests and a stone piscina.
 On the north wall is the Easter Sepulchre, which serves as a repository for the consecrated bread and wine, from Good Friday until Easter morning.
 A fragment of wall painting in the chancel survives.
 A restored Priest's Room, located above the south porch, measures 8 ft by 10 ft, and served as the priest's residence during the church's early years.
 The room is accessed through a low door on the west side of the south porch, and up a stone spiral staircase with the original 800 year-old handrail.